Tips for purchasing and viewing:

 An Overview of DOD SBIR Program

-This Lunch & Learn will provide basic information about the Department of Defense SBIR/STTR programs including eligibility and ownership requirements, how SBIR and STTR differ and selecting the right agency for your technology.
+This webinar will provide basic information about the Department of Defense SBIR/STTR programs including eligibility and ownership requirements, how SBIR and STTR differ and selecting the right agency for your technology.
 You’ll learn:

 - An overview of DOD components

 - How to find a topic for your project

 - The importance of contacting the Technical Point of Contact (TPOC)